AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/getting-started-with-platform/overview.md

    * Select `Create Session` in the top right.
    * In the `Create New Session` dialog, review the instructions, and then select `Start`.
    * When asked for the **Base URL**, enter `sampleapp://` , then click `Next`.
-3. After starting an Assurance session, click on the the Session Details button on the right corner of the Project Griffon page and copy the session link.
+3. After starting an Assurance session, click on the the Session Details button on the right corner of the Assurance page and copy the session link.

    If you are using a real device, you can also use the `Scan QR Code` functionality.
 You can then skip to step 6.

    ![](./assets/overview/commerces-session-details.png)

 4. Go to the sample application that is installed on your device, and click on the `Assurance` tab.
-5. Paste the **Assurance Session URL** that you copied from Project Griffon, and click `Connect`.
+5. Paste the **Assurance Session URL** that you copied from Assurance, and click `Connect`.

    ![](./assets/overview/commerce-assurance-login.png)

-6. Enter the PIN from Project Griffon and click `Connect`.
+6. Enter the PIN from Assurance and click `Connect`.

    ![](./assets/overview/commerce-assurance-connection.png)